spihere/spihere.github.io/index.md

 A
 Try split the problem into three situations: `n % 3

-[Parser](https://github.com/sbihere/) built by SBI using python with love
+[Parser](https://github.com/sbihere/) built by SPI using python with love